 SENIOR SMOKE ALARM AND BATTERY REPLACEMENT PROGRAM

 The Maple Grove Fire Department (MGFD) has established a program to help seniors ensure that they have working smoke alarms in their home.
-MGFD will change out smoke alarm batteries free of charge thanks to a grant from ENERGIZER battery provided that the smoke alarms are less than 10 years old.
+MGFD will change out smoke alarm batteries free of charge provided that the smoke alarms are less than 10 years old.
 Please click here for more information.

 4th Grade Fire Safety Poster Contest

 Special programs, such as fire extinguisher training and fire drills, are conducted for private and commercial day care providers, senior citizens, and area businesses.

 Upon request, the department will set up a fire extinguisher demonstration for businesses, neighborhoods, community groups, and babysitting classes.

 There are many different types or classes of extinguishers (.PDF).